The Basics of eCommerce

-For running eCommerce software integrations with shopping carts and marketplaces are unavoidable.
+For running eCommerce software integrations with shopping platforms and marketplaces are unavoidable.
 However, when it comes to developing separate API integration it is always time-consuming and expensive.

-For taking the burden off of you, API2Cart provides a unified API for shopping carts and marketplaces.
-The service allows to retrieve the required data from stores such as orders, customers, products, etc. What’s more, you will be able to integrate with more than 35+ shopping carts and marketplaces such as Magento, Shopify, PrestaShop, Amazon and other.
+For taking the burden off of you, API2Cart provides a unified API for shopping platforms and marketplaces.
+The service allows to retrieve the required data from stores such as orders, customers, products, etc. What’s more, you will be able to integrate with more than 40+ shopping platforms and marketplaces such as Magento, Shopify, PrestaShop, Amazon and other.

 Just schedule a call with our representative or try how API2Cart would work for your business.